-Professor Bernardine Evaristo has written eight books of fiction and verse fiction including Mr Loverman (Penguin 2013), Lara (Bloodaxe 2009), Blonde Roots (Penguin 2008) and The Emperor’s Babe (Penguin 2001).
-Her other writing includes dramas and creative works and narratives for BBC Radio 3 & 4, as well as fiction, poetry, memoir, theatre drama, essays and journalism.
+Professor Bernardine Evaristo is the award-winning auhtor of eight books of fiction and verse fiction including Mr Loverman (Penguin 2013), Lara (Bloodaxe 2009), Blonde Roots (Penguin 2008) and The Emperor’s Babe (Penguin 2001).
+Her other writing includes drama and other writing for BBC Radio 3 & 4, as well as fiction, poetry, memoir, theatre drama and essays.
 She has also undertaken many editorships and writes literary criticism for the national newspapers and magazines.

 Her writing is focused on African diaspora interests and is characterised by unique temporal, spatial and stylistic experiments that connect and explore the borders of genre, race, gender, culture, history and sexuality.
 She has accepted over 150 invitations to present her work and ideas world-wide and frequently appears at literary events in Britain.
 She has also judged and chaired many literary prizes and founded The Complete Works poetry development scheme for poets of colour in 2007 and the Brunel International African Poetry Prize in 2011.

-In 2004 she was elected a Fellow of the Royal Society of Literature; in 2006 she was appointed a Fellow of the Royal Society of Literature (and is currently their Vice Chair); and in 2017 she was elected a Fellow of the English Association.
+In 2004 she was elected a Fellow of the Royal Society of Literature; in 2006 she was appointed a Fellow of the Royal Society of Literature (currently th Vice Chair); and in 2017 she was elected a Fellow of the English Association.

 In 2009 she was made an MBE in the Queen’s Birthday Honours List for being ‘a major voice in the multicultural panorama of multicultural British literature’.

 Evaristo, B. (2011) ''The Book that Changed Me', essay written & read by the author'.
 [BBC Radio 3.]